Exciting trans-Tasman partnership

 Engineering disciplines

-We have jointly established a seed fund to further strengthen collaborative research and professional ties between the two institutions.
+We have jointly established a seed fund to strengthen collaborative research and professional ties between the two institutions that provides up to $15,000 AUD per project.
+Please complete the application form and submit by 10 March.

 Seed funding